run2bizdocs/developers/en-us/docs/webservice/webservices-docs.md

 ﻿Title: Webservices - Docs
-Description: CITSmart - Docs Webservices
+Description: 4biz - Docs Webservices

-#Webservices CITSmart Docs
+#Webservices 4biz Docs

 This section is intended to describe the communication structure REST, established between applications and the back-end server.

 !!! warning
-    "**CITSMART_URL**": URL unalterable prefix, so that you can access the services made available to the mobile applications.</br>
+    "**4biz_URL**": URL unalterable prefix, so that you can access the services made available to the mobile applications.</br>
     _ALL API THAT REQUIRES A “**sessionID**” WILL NEED TO BE IN A SESSION PROVIDED BY THE “Login” API._

 --------

 ### Login

 !!! example "User Authentication Service"
 	```tab="Method"
  	GET